 - Fishers need to check the restrictions on fishing sites at kalastusrajoitus.fi, in Finnish.

 The ridge landscape is easy to explore by bicycle.
-Cycling is allowed on the area's roads and on trails separately marked for this purpose.
+Cycling is allowed on the area's roads and on certain trails.
 Local entrepreneurs rent out bicycles.

 Go Berry and Mushroom Picking